 July 30th, 1999.
 A couple decided to have a picnic along the scenic Wisconsin River on a warm Summer day.
 An image immediately comes to mind.
 A couple happily enjoying a meal prepared at home; sandwiches, drinks, snacks.
 Two people enjoying each others company.
 Nothing could ruin this day, or so one would think.
 That is until in between bites of cheese and sips of wine, an object is spotted near the water’s edge.
 A black duffel bag.
-Upon further inspection, the couple found butchered human remains.
+Upon closer inspection, the couple would go on to discover the butchered remains of a human being.
 The once picturesque day ended abruptly.
 The bag dropped, site abandoned and police called immediately.

 Over the next 2 days a female body would start to form.
-A torso was discovered on the first day of searching and all remaining pieces of the body found the following day, minus the feet.
-The torso had been placed in the duffel bag and other remains were found in Woodman’s grocery bags.
+A torso was discovered on the first day of searching and the remaining pieces of the corpse were found the following day, everything except the woman’s feet.
+The torso had been placed in the duffel bag and other remains were found nearby in Woodman’s grocery bags.
 The remains were transported so that an autopsy could be performed as soon as possible.
 Multiple questions lingered.
 Who was the victim?
 How long had the victim sat in the river bank?
 What was the cause of death?
 Not much in the way of evidence was left at the dumping site so authorities were going to have their work cut out for them.

-In an effort to identify the victim, police allowed a forensic anthropologist to inspect the remains.
+In an effort to ID this Jane Doe, police allowed a forensic anthropologist to inspect the remains.
 Based on the dimensions of the skull some assumptions could be made.
-Facial features, nationality, and gender.
+Facial features, nationality, and gender to be specific.
 With this information a composite head bust was made of the victim.
 Different hair styles were applied and multiple pictures were taken of the bust from different angles.
 Posters were created and the hope was that the victim had been local.
 Someone would know who this woman was.
-If the posters were placed in the right window and if the anthropologist was accurate in the assessment of the victim, police could get a response soon.
-It took over 6 months but they had created a real shot at solving the case.
+If the posters were placed in the right window and if the anthropologist was accurate in the assessment of the victim, police might just find out who their victim was.
+It would take over 6 months before questions finally started to recoeve some answers.

-Shortly after the posters were put up, police did receive the big break they were hoping for.
 A local woman claimed the posters resembled her ex-husband’s cousin, Mwivano Mwambashi Kupaza, a 25-year-old student from Tanzania.
 Once they had the name, authorities were able to track down fingerprints from a local abortion clinic belonging to Mwivano and compared them to the body.
-A match was found and an identity to this Wisconsin Jane Doe was made.
-The ex-wife went on to explain that Peter had raped his cousin and forced her into the abortion.
+A match was found and an identity to this Wisconsin Jane Doe was finally made.
+The ex-wife went on to explain that Peter had raped his cousin and forced her to have the abortion.

 The cops decided to pay a visit to Peter and get his side of things on January 31st, 2000.
 Peter was insistent that his cousin had left town and went back home on April 25th, 1999.
 He mentioned he received a phone call from family confirming her arrival.
 When authorities called Mwivano’s family in Tanzania to confirm they were adamant that they had heard nothing from her since June of 1998.
 The family had not reported her missing due to the reassurances from Peter, believing she was in good hands.

 Police would find numerous sharp knives, a blood stain beneath the base boards in the bathroom, and a number of the Woodman’s grocery bags.
-A number of personal items belonging to the Mwivano were also present; some jewelry, purses, and bible.
+A number of personal items belonging to Mwivano were also present; some jewelry, purses, and her bible.
 Items one would expect to take with them if they planned on returning home.
 The bloodstain would also be tested and was found to be a match with Mwivano.

 Throughout the trial it was stated that Peter showed little emotion.
 Additional evidence came forth during the trial.
 The ex-wife testified to the relationship Peter kept with the cousin which would lead to their divorce.
 She also testified that the black duffel bag was his, a gift she had given him a few years prior.
 Kupaza himself would also testify in a last ditch effort to save himself.
 He again asserted that Mwivano had went to Iowa via Greyhound with another man from Tanzania.
 The defense refuted these claims as lies and had a very strong case.

-An odd twist that almost had Peter out of prison was in regards to one of the witnesses.
-Sandra Anderson trains and handles cadaver sniffing dogs and was charged with tampering evidence in a number of cases.
-Could Peter prove the same in his case?
-He filed for an appeal to his case but was unsuccessful.
+With that, one would assume case closed and Peter would live out his days in prison, however in an odd twist of fate, Peter was almost eligible for realease due to one of the star witnesses.
+Sandra Anderson trained and handled cadaver sniffing dogs and was charged with tampering evidence in a number of cases.
+Could Peter have proven the same in his case?
+He filed for an appeal but was unsuccessful.
 Despite the poor witness testimony of the dog handler, there was still overwhelming evidence that Peter was the murderer and attempted to cover his tracks through lies and deceit.
-Peter Kupazo is still being held at the Dodge Correctional Institution in Waupun, Wisconsin.
+Peter Kupazo is still being held at the Dodge Correctional Institution in Waupun, Wisconsin where he will remain.